open-osp/open-osp/README.md

 ## Scope
 What does this repo do?

-* Builds OSCAR from source, for usage locally or to published to DockerHub for use by others.
+* Builds OSCAR from source, for usage locally or to publish to DockerHub for use by others.
 * Bootstraps a MariaDB database from the same source code as you built from.
 * Runs a new containerized OSCAR environment including database, in one command (from source or from a tested image).
 * Runs DrugRef locally.